 A week-long festival, Journeys, will celebrate 150 years of immigration as part of the anniversary season.
 Curated by award-winning composer Nitin Sawhney, the festival will include panel discussions, community workshops and a newly commissioned piece of work performed by Sawhney himself.

-If you’re a fan of live entertainment, you can look forward to an inspirational coming together of women, girls and non-binary people, with WOW – Women of the World.
+Fans of live entertainment can look forward to an inspirational coming together of women, girls and non-binary people, with WOW – Women of the World.
 Now in its tenth year, WOW will feature a line-up of important activists, comedians and performers, and is set to rock the stage on 23 September.

 From moving compositions to sizzling dance performances, Matthew Bourne, one of Britain’s best-loved contemporary choreographers, will bring The Car Man to the Royal Albert Hall this year.
 Reimagined in 1960s America and set in a run-down garage-diner, the piece is a fierce reimagining of Georges Bizet’s Carmen.
-Expect spectacular stage design from award-winning artists, passionate scenes and dancers moving throughout the auditorium.
+Future visitors can expect spectacular stage design from award-winning artists, passionate scenes and dancers moving throughout the auditorium.
 Dates are yet to be confirmed.

 The celebrations continue with musical highlights scheduled throughout the year.
 Co-founder of the Beach Boys and song-writing genius Brian Wilson will perform his greatest hits on 4 July, while the annual Proms events will grace the stage from 30 July.
 Patti Smith and Her Band will bring her punk-poetry anthems to the famous London stage on 4-5 October, in what will be the inimitable artist’s first ever Royal Albert Hall performance.
 And Grammy award-winning jazz and soul singer Gregory Porter will also perform over consecutive nights from 13-16 October, four years after he recorded his first live album in the venue’s hallowed halls.